mlcraft-io/docs/docs/usage/user-guide/data-source/elasticsearch/index.md

 Choose a dataset and click **Add data**.

-## Step 5: Create a Datasource in MLCraft
+## Step 5: Create a Datasource in Synmetrix

-Now you can create a datasource in MLCraft using the following information:
+Now you can create a datasource in Synmetrix using the following information:

 ```
 Name: Elasticsearch test datasource